PaddlePaddle/docs/doc/paddle/install/compile/linux-compile_en.md

     cd Paddle
     ```

-8. Switch to `develop` branch for compilation (support for Python 3.6 and 3.7 is added from the 1.2 branch, support for Python 3.8 is added from the 1.8 branch):
+8. Switch to a more stable release branch for compilation (support for Python 3.6 and 3.7 is added from the 1.2 branch, support for Python 3.8 is added from the 1.8 branch):

     ```
+    git checkout [name of target branch]
+    ```

+    For example:

+    ```
-    git checkout develop
+    git checkout release/2.0
     ```

 9. And please create and enter a directory called build: